-Brendon’s work has received support from the Jerome Foundation, Roulette Intermedium, The American Composers Forum, and Avaloch Farm, and he was the recipient of an ASCAP Morton Gould Young Composers Award in both 2013 and 2014.
-His music appears on recordings by A/B Duo, percussionist Andy Meyerson, pianist Paul Kerekes, clarinetist Gleb Kanasevich, and Mobius Trio, on Cantaloupe Records’ digital imprint, Aerocade Music, and slashsound records.
+Brendon’s work has received support from New Music USA, the New York State Council for the Arts, the Jerome Foundation, the Foundation for Contemporary Arts, Roulette Intermedium, the American Composers Forum, Banff Centre, and Avaloch Farm, and he was the recipient of ASCAP Morton Gould Young Composers Awards in 2013 and 2014.
+His music appears on recordings by Invisible Anatomy, Bearthoven, Marateck, A/B Duo, percussionist Andy Meyerson, clarinetist Gleb Kanasevich, and Mobius Trio; on New Amsterdam Records, Cantaloupe Records, Dad and Sons Records, Aerocade Music, and slashsound records.

 Brendon grew up home-schooled in rural West Virginia, and holds degrees from Pomona College and the Yale School of Music, where he studied with David Lang, Chris Theofanidis, and Martin Bresnick.
-When not coaxing notes of his brain or guitar, he enjoys long-distance running, eating burritos, and consuming questionable sci-fi, generally in that order.
+He and his wife Fay split their time between Brooklyn and Beijing.